NBLtools

 Docker Installation

 For Windows, Linux, and macOS (Intel) users, we provide a Docker container with all dependencies pre-installed.
 This is the easiest way to get started with NBLtools.
+Note that the Docker image uses eddy_cpu by default, so processing will be slower than a native installation with GPU/CUDA acceleration.

 Installing Docker Desktop